Axios vs ky in 2026: HTTP Clients for Modern JavaScript

 Choose Axios when:

-- Node.js 16 or below (before native Fetch)
+- Node.js 16 or below, where native Fetch isn't available

 Choose ky when:

-Compare Axios and ky package health on PkgPulse.
+Browse the Axios package details and ky package details on PkgPulse.

 See the live comparison